Chip-firing and critical groups of signed graphs: Preliminaries

 \section{Preliminaries}

 In this section we recall some basic notions from the theory of signed graphs.
-We also review the theory of chip-firing on invertible matrices that we employ in our study.
+We assume the reader is familar with basic notions from graph theory.
+We also review the theory of chip-firing on invertible matrices that will be employed in our study.